ISCHEMIC STROKE / ACUTE THERAPY

 • most complications occur in recent STEMI ( < 1 week from onset)

-• the extent of myocardial infarction and available TTE findings should be taken into account
+• the extent of myocardial infarction and available TTE findings should be considered

-• infective endocarditis IVT is not recommended for patients with a definite or suspected diagnosis of infective endocarditis (ESO guidelines 2021)
+• infective endocarditis IVT is not recommended in patients with a definite or suspected diagnosis of infective endocarditis (ESO guidelines 2021)

-• pericarditis – IVT can be considered in severe stroke; the benefit in mild stroke is unclear; consult a cardiologist
+• pericarditis – IVT may be considered in severe stroke; the benefit for mild stroke is unclear; consult a cardiologist

 • intracardiac thrombus – IVT should be considered in severe stroke; the benefit in mild stroke is unclear

-• myxoma and fibroelastoma – IVT should be considered in severe stroke; the benefit in mild stroke is unclear
+• myxoma and fibroelastoma – IVT should be considered for severe stroke; the benefit in mild stroke is unclear

 Menstruation